-- Over time, the color may change, get lighter, or fade.
-To put off this time, put the soap somewhere dark and dry where it won't get wet.
+- The color might change, get lighter, or fade over time.
+Put the soap somewhere dark, dry, and out of the way where it won't get wet.

 Hand Soap Recipe: What needs to get started

-- Pots of the right size.
-For the "water bath," you need them.
+- Pots of the right size for a "water bath"

 With these tools, making handmade soap will not take much time and effort.

 - Soap base: This is the foundation of your soap, and is typically made from a combination of glycerin, propylene glycol, and sodium stearate.
 You can also use natural oils like palm, coconut, laurel, sea buckthorn, and castor to give your soap additional moisturizing properties.